Israel World Jewry Bureau

 Explanation of Process

 Most organizations are brought to the IWJB committee by community members who either have an existing relationship with the organizations or find them compelling enough to want to pursue sending Birmingham dollars to assist them.
-That community member serves as the “Local Advocate” for the organization.

 Please keep in mind that Birmingham’s Jewish community is small, and there are only so many organizations that can be funded.
-In 2023, over $181,000 was allocated between 16 organizations.
+In 2024, over $195,000 was allocated between 20 organizations.
 Most grants awarded were between $1,000 and $5,000, and not all organizations that applied were awarded grants.

 First Step